 Types of subsurface drainage systems

-There are four main types of subsurface drainage systems.
-These are:
+There are 4 main types of subsurface drainage systems:

-- Mole drains Mole drains over collector pipe systems Gravel mole drains
+- mole drainage (including mole drains, mole drains over collector pipe systems and gravel mole drains)

-Subsurface pipes can be used to drain heavy (clay) poorly drained soils successfully but their spacing would need to be so close together that they are uneconomic in extensive farmland systems.
+Subsurface pipes are best suited in deep permeable soils where their depth allows wider spacing and minimises cost.
+Subsurface pipes can also successfully drain heavy (clay), poorly drained soils but have to be installed so close together that they are uneconomic in extensive farmland systems.

 Subsurface pipe drainage was referred to as 'tile drainage' in the past due to the use of short clay pipes.
 Clay was expensive and difficult to lay and has now been replaced by slotted PVC or flexible corrugated plastic pipes of variable diameters.

-Specifically designed drainage trenchers (Figure 1), usually fitted with laser guidance equipment, dig the trench, lay the slotted pipe and place permeable backfill into the trench on top of the laid pipe.
+Specifically designed drainage trenchers, usually fitted with laser guidance equipment, dig the trench, lay the slotted pipe and place permeable backfill into the trench on top of the laid pipe.
 This backfill is delivered by trucks or trailers fitted with conveyor belts which feed the backfill into the hopper.
-The forward speed, hopper channel opening size, material size, etc. determine the depth and amount of material laid on top of the pipe.
+The forward speed, hopper channel opening size and material size determine the depth and amount of material laid on top of the pipe.

-Mole drains are used in heavy soils where clay subsoil near moling depth (400 to 600cm) prevents downward movement of ground water.
+Mole drains are used in heavy soils where clay subsoil near moling depth (400mm to 600mm) prevents downward movement of ground water.

 The success and longevity of mole drains is dependent on soils having a high clay content so that once a mole channel is formed, it will maintain the channel for many years.
-Mole drains are not suited to soils with clay types which have dispersive or slaking characteristics.
-Mole drains are also not suited to permeable soils due to their high sand and/or loam contents.
+Mole drains are not suited to:

 Mole drains over collector pipe systems